Nuclear power in Russia

 Russia is one of the world's largest producers of nuclear energy.

-In 2020 total electricity generated in nuclear power plants in Russia was 215.746 TWh, 20.28% of all power generation.

-The installed gross capacity of Russian nuclear reactors is 29.4 GW in December 2020.
+In 2020, total electricity generated in nuclear power plants in Russia was 215.746 TWh, 20.28% of all electric power plant generation.
+The installed gross capacity of Russian nuclear reactors was 29.4 GW as of December 2020.

 Recent history

-In accord with legislation passed in 2001, all Russian civil reactors are operated by Energoatom.
-More recently in 2007 Russian Parliament adopted the law "On the peculiarities of the management and disposition of the property and shares of organizations using nuclear energy and on relevant changes to some legislative acts of the Russian Federation", which created Atomenergoprom - a holding company for all Russian civil nuclear industry, including Energoatom, nuclear fuel producer and supplier TVEL, uranium trader Tekhsnabexport (Tenex) and nuclear facilities constructor Atomstroyexport.
+In accordance with legislation passed in 2001, all Russian civil reactors are operated by Rosenergoatom.
+More recently in 2007, Russian Parliament adopted the law "On the peculiarities of the management and disposition of the property and shares of organizations using nuclear energy and on relevant changes to some legislative acts of the Russian Federation", which created Atomenergoprom - a holding company for all Russian civil nuclear industry, including Energoatom, nuclear fuel producer and supplier TVEL, uranium trader Tekhsnabexport (Tenex) and nuclear facilities constructor Atomstroyexport.

 The overnight cost of construction in the seventies was a low 800 $/kW in 2016 dollars.
-In 2019 a S&P Global Ratings report stated Russia's nuclear construction costs were well below European levels because of vertical integration, good learning-curve effects from serial production, and the large currency devaluation of 2014.
+In 2019, a S&P Global Ratings report stated Russia's nuclear construction costs were well below European levels because of vertical integration, good learning-curve effects from serial production, and the large currency devaluation of 2014.